wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

-Please note that most of these symbols (notable exceptions are the logic symbols) do not have a special meaning in _Maxima_ and therefore will be interpreted as ordinary characters - or might provoke unexpected results in case that the _Maxima_ is being run by a lisp that doesn’t support dealing with special Unicode characters.
+Please note that most of these symbols (notable exceptions are the logic symbols) do not have a special meaning in _Maxima_ and therefore will be interpreted as ordinary characters - or might provoke unexpected results in case that the _Maxima_ is being run by a lisp that doesnât support dealing with special Unicode characters.